gdbroman/broman.blog/posts/how-to-be-a-grug-brained-dev.md

 Chipping away on my new side project (more on that below), it has once again become apparent to me how great Vercel is – including their wonderchild Next.
 So the question intrigued me; *why* is Vercel so great?

 The tribe is certainly part of the answer.
-By merely [announcing](https://twitter.com/gdbroman/status/1542103276199354368) oneself as a fan one is in some sense passing the entrance exam to the community.
+By [proclaiming](https://twitter.com/gdbroman/status/1542103276199354368) oneself a fan, one is in some sense passing an entrance exam to the community.
 But I don't think this is all.

 Taking a look at Next, it has a meaningful value prop.
 It’s static/SSR, i.e. fast.
 And with its folder-based routing system, it’s idiot-proof and just works.

-Lastly, the speed at which Vercel ships and improves their platform and framework is just impressive.
+Lastly, the speed at which Vercel ships and improves is just impressive.
 Google tells me they're roughly 350 people which strikes me as refreshingly reasonable.
-Sure, applying Zucc-level scrutiny maybe one could declare 50% of employees as disposable – still, less than 99% of big tech.
+Maybe applying Zucc-level scrutiny one can declare 50% of employees to be net negative, but that's less than 99% of big tech still.

 ## The grug-brained dev